rfernandezdo/rfernandezdo.github.io/docs/blog/posts/2024/20240228_Azure_Policy_Github.md

           assign.*_testRG_*.json
 ```

-Remember to replace the placeholder values (such as `secrets.AZURE_CREDENTIALS`) with your actual configuration.
+Remember to replace the placeholder values (such as `secrets.AZURE_CREDENTIALS`) with your actual configuration, you can follow this instructions to create a service principal and get the credentials: [Create a service principal and get the credentials](https://github.com/Azure/manage-azure-policy?tab=readme-ov-file#configure-credentials-for-azure-login-action)

 ## Example of use for Policy

-In this example we define all our policies and initiatives at root management group level and assign to resource group, and we have a policy that requires a specific tag and its value.
+In this example we define all our policies and initiatives at management group level and assign to resource group, and we have a policy that requires a specific tag and its value.

 You need to create a folder structure like this: